morrownr/7612u/Bridged_Wireless_Access_Point.md

 Note: Very few Powered USB 3 Hubs will work well with Raspberry Pi hardware.
 The primary problem has to do with the backfeeding of current into the Raspberry Pi.
-Testing has shown that the Transcend TS-HUB3K works well.
+Testing here has shown that the Transcend TS-HUB3K works well.
+This hub has a side port that works well for the Alfa AWUS036ACM adapter while leave the three ports on the front of the hub available for other peripherals.

-Note: The USB WiFi Adapters shown above require a maximum of 400 mA of electricity during heavy use.
-This is much less than many AC1200 class adapters and makes them a good choice to use with Raspberry Pi hardware.
+Note: The Alfa AWUS036ACM adapter requests a maximum of 400 mA from the USB subsystem during initialization.
+Testing with a meter shows actual usage of 360 mA during heavy load and usage of 180 mA during light loads.
+This is much lower power usage than many AC1200 class adapters which makes this adapter a good choice for a Raspberry Pi 4B which has an overall limit of 1200 mA power available via the USB subsystem.
+This adapter does not require usb-modeswitch.

 #### Setup Steps